netmod-wg/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 :   Replicates the reference(s) from the registry with the
     title of the document(s) added.

-Unassigned or reserved values are not present in the module.
+Unassigned, reserved, or {{?RFC3692}}-style values are not present in the module.

 When the "iana-icmpv4-types" YANG module is updated, a new "revision" statement with a unique revision date must be added in front of the